sree-9523/Household-Electric-Power-Consumption-Prediction/README.md

 # **_Household Power Consumption Analysis and Prediction_**
 This project analyzes household power consumption data and builds predictive models to forecast power usage.

+## **Dataset Source**
+The data is sourced from the UCI Machine Learning Repository: Individual household electric power consumption Data Set.
+The measurements were collected between December 2006 and November 2010 (47 months).

 ## **Dataset Description**
 The dataset contains measurements of electric power consumption in one household with a one-minute sampling rate over a period of time.
 Features include: